-It is the responsibility on the contractor to remove any dirt or mud that is moved (or flows) from the construction site to Cross Creek Ranch roads.
-The owner will be billed for the removal from roads of any dirt or mud not removed by the contractor.

-The contractor shall be responsible for controlling dust and noise from the construction site in compliance with applicable governmental regulations.
+It is the responsibility on the contractor to promptly remove any dirt or mud that is tracked or otherwise transferred from the construction site to Cross Creek Ranch roads.
+The Lot Owner will be billed for the removal from roads of any dirt or mud not removed by the contractor.
+The contractor shall also be responsible for controlling dust and noise from the construction site in compliance with applicable governmental regulations.
 At no time shall the dust and noise level disturb or become a nuisance to the adjacent properties.